 History

-In 2012 FreeDV was coded from scratch by David Witten (GUI, architecture) and David Rowe (Codec 2, modem implementation, integration).
+In 2012 the FreeDV GUI application was coded from scratch by David Witten (GUI, architecture) and David Rowe (Codec 2, modem implementation, integration).

-The FreeDV design and user interface is based on FDMDV, which was developed by Francesco Lanza, HB9TLK.
-Francesco received advice on modem design from Peter Martinez G3PLX, who also advised David on the FDMDV modem used the FreeDV 1600.
+The FreeDV GUI design and user interface is based on FDMDV, which was developed by Francesco Lanza, HB9TLK.
+Francesco received advice on modem design from Peter Martinez G3PLX, who also advised David on the FDMDV modem used in FreeDV 1600.

 Mel Whitten, K0PFX has contributed greatly to the design, testing and promotion of several Digital Voice systems, including FDMDV.
 This practical experience has led to the current design – a fast sync, no FEC, low latency system that gives a “SSB” type feel for operators.
 Mel and a team of alpha testers (Gerry, N4DVR; Jim, K3DCC; Rick, WA6NUT; Tony, K2MO) provided feedback on the usability and design of FreeDV.